History of Gay and Lesbian Life in Milwaukee, Wisconsin - Businesses - Bars and Clubs

 The C'est La Vie was founded and operated for many years by Clarence Germershausen, known to most in the community as "John Clayton".
 The bar's heyday was in the 1980's, when it was relatively popular and at the hub of an area of several gay bars (for many years it was one of 4 bars in a 1 block area: also including Gary's/ Circus/ Club 219 and BallGame, both just to the north, and The Phoenix just to the south).
 The bar had an active dance floor, good music, and a party atmosphere, with occasional shows.

 Throughtout, the bar was also known as a pickup place for young boys being sought by older men; and John's own prediliction of hiring the cutest and youngest men he could find certainly didn't detract from that reputation!
-The upstairs of the bar was also available for lodging, and many the young man saw his start by talking a job at C'est la Vie and living immediately above the bar.
+The upstairs of the bar was also available for lodging, and many the young man saw his start in the gay community in Milwaukee by taking a job at C'est la Vie and living immediately above the bar.

 The August 1976 issue of the local "GLIB Guide" describes the business as follows: "Mixed traffic.
 Pool table, dancing, loud talk.
 Busy bar block."